SAP-archive/cloud-samples-itelo/README.md

-# Samples for the Application Programming Model for SAP Cloud Platform
+## Samples for the Application Programming Model for SAP Cloud Platform

-To give you more hands-on practice with the [application programming model for SAP Cloud Platform](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html), there are a couple of business application samples:
+The following samples give you more hands-on practice with the [application programming model for SAP Cloud Platform](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html):

 * Part 1 - [Foundation](https://github.com/SAP/cloud-samples-foundation)
 * Part 2 - [Product Catalog](https://github.com/SAP/cloud-samples-catalog)
 * Part 3 - ITelO Catalog (current repository)

----

-## Part 3: ITelO Catalog (Extension Scenario)
+### Part 3: ITelO Catalog (Extension Scenario)

 The ITelO Catalog shows a sample business application implemented by a team of the fictitious company ITelO.
 This team needed to implement a product catalog.
 Looking through available CDS reuse models, they found the [Product Catalog](https://github.com/SAP/cloud-samples-catalog).
-As an extra requirement, the team needed to include product reviews as an additional source of information for the editor of the product catalog, but unfortunately reviews are not modeled in the [Product Catalog](https://github.com/SAP/cloud-samples-catalog).
+As an extra requirement, the team needed to include product reviews as an additional source of information for the editor of the product catalog.
+Unfortunately, reviews are not modeled in the [Product Catalog](https://github.com/SAP/cloud-samples-catalog).
 Thanks to the application programming model for SAP Cloud Platform they could solve this issue by simply extending the service with additional review entities.

-Technically the sample consists of a:
+Technically the sample consists of:

-* CDS model (find more information [here](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/855e00bd559742a3b8276fbed4af1008.html))
+* a CDS model (find more information [here](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/855e00bd559742a3b8276fbed4af1008.html))
-* automatic Java OData V2 exposure extended by individual business logic (find more information [here](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/68af515a26d944c38d81fd92ad33681e.html))
+* an automatic Java OData V2 exposure extended by individual business logic (find more information [here](https://help.sap.com/viewer//65de2977205c403bbc107264b8eccf4b/Cloud/en-US/68af515a26d944c38d81fd92ad33681e.html))
-* UI based on SAP Fiori elements (find more information [here](https://help.sap.com//SAPUI5_PDF/SAPUI5.pdf)).
+* a UI based on SAP Fiori elements (find more information [here](https://help.sap.com//SAPUI5_PDF/SAPUI5.pdf)).

 This application is only an example and not intended for productive use.